State Action Plans

 ICAO also further encourages States to submit their APER outlining their respective policies and actions, and annual reporting on international aviation CO2 emissions to ICAO.

-ICAO invites those States that choose to prepare or update their APER to submit them to ICAO as soon as possible, preferably by the end of June 2015 and once every three years thereafter, so that ICAO can continue to compile the information in relation to achieving the global aspirational goals.
+ICAO invites those States that choose to prepare or update their APER to submit them to ICAO as soon as possible, preferably by the end of June 2015 and once every three years thereafter, so that ICAO can continue to compile the information to achieve the global aspirational goals.

 The APER should include information on the basket of measures considered by States, reflecting their respective national capacities and circumstances, information on the expected environmental benefits from the implementation of the measures chosen from the basket, and information on any specific assistance needs.